PhantomChain/phantom-node/README.md

 ## Details

 This is a fork from Phantom with the following features:
-- Private Smart Contract Capability
+- Private Smart Contract Capability - Base Build Support
-- Virtual Machine (WASM)
+- Virtual Machine (WASM) - Base Build Support
-- Faster TPS and block times
+- Faster TPS and block times - Base Build Support

 ### Performance